Demianight/fast_api_social_net/README.md

 ## What's interesting

-All points in the list was made by my for the first time:
+All points in the list was made by me for the first time:

 - Password hashing
 - Token generation and validation